peterc2609/azure-quickstart-templates/deploy_suse_and_chef/README.md

  - **SUSESRVPUBIPDNSNAME**
  - **UBUNTUSRVPUBIPDNSNAME**

+ Additionally, the **UBUNTUSRVNAME** and the **UBUNTUSRVPUBIPDNSNAME** **must be the same value** in order for the Chef-Client Script on the SLES Server to function correctly!
+This is because the public FQDN of the Ubuntu Server is used for all communication to the Chef Server.

 There are zero Variables in this Template and all Parameter Values are preconfigured.

 | Name             | Description                      |